 Main navigation | Main content

-The 2012 edition of the Check & Connect manual, "Implementing with Fidelity" by Sandra L. Christenson, Karen Stout, and Angie Pohl of the University of Minnesota, is an expanded guide to the theoretical foundations, components, elements, and steps for implementing Check & Connect.
+The Check & Connect manual, "Implementing with Fidelity" by Sandra L. Christenson, Karen Stout, and Angie Pohl of the University of Minnesota, is an expanded guide to the theoretical foundations, components, elements, and steps for implementing Check & Connect.

-As of July 1, 2015, the following bulk discount rates apply (for quantities in a single order):
+The following bulk discount rates apply for quantities in a single order:

 Tax-exempt Minnesota organizations: Please provide a copy of exemption certificate if this is your first time ordering from ICI.

-Please contact the Publications Office if you would prefer a paper copy of the form or if you have any questions: 612-625-5037 or firstname.lastname@example.org
+If you would prefer a paper copy of the form or if you have any questions, please contact us at 866-434-0010 or by email at email@example.com.

 We would like to acknowledge these individuals who have provided information for or feedback about Check & Connect and the contents of this manual: